 Situated in some of the most pristine wilderness of the Okanogan-Wenatchee National Forest is Esmeralda Basin.
-Esmeralda Basin, known for striking displays of wildflowers contrasted against the rugged Esmeralda Peaks, is a loop trail that can be completed as a day hike or overnight.
+Esmeralda Basin is known for striking displays of wildflowers in the Spring and bright yellow larches in the fall, contrasted against the rugged Esmeralda Peaks.
+It is a loop trail that can be completed as a day hike or overnight.

 Female hiker sits on fallen tree looking at mountains

-As one of the more overlooked trails in the area, you can be certain that your time on Esmeralda Basin will be lacking in crowds.
+As one of the more overlooked trails in this area, you can be certain that your time on Esmeralda Basin will be lacking in crowds.
 However, you will have to fight for a parking spot since the trailhead shares a parking lot with Lake Ingalls.
+Especially during Larch Season.

 Native plants at waters edge